mristuccia/exiftool/README.md

 </repositories>
 ```

 3. In order to access my GitHub package repository, you also need to configure an access token inside the file \<home folder\>/.m2/settings.xml.
-Put something similar to this:
+Put the following \<server\> snippet into it:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"